 How is Alcohol Addiction Treated?

 Sadly, only about 6.5% of adults with alcohol use disorder receive treatment.
-For those that do, treatment for alcohol addiction consists of detox, rehabilitation, and maintenance.
+For those that do, treatment for alcohol addiction consists of detox, substance abuse rehabilitation, and maintenance.

 - People with AUD have developed alcohol dependence.
 So even though they can quit “cold turkey,” medically-assisted detox is best.
 During the detox process, the client eliminates alcohol from their body, often with the help of medication.
 Although it doesn’t “cure” alcohol addiction, detox makes the rest of the recovery process possible.